 | Typical Lighthouse score | 70–88 with good setup; 90+ achievable but requires discipline | 92–99 routinely achievable with standard build practices |

-| Plugin/integration ecosystem | 50,000+ plugins — almost any functionality exists off the shelf | NPM ecosystem — very broad, but requires developer configuration |
+| Plugin and integration set | 50,000+ plugins — almost any functionality exists off the shelf | NPM packages — very broad, but requires developer configuration |

 | Maintenance overhead | Higher — plugin updates, WP core updates, security patches | Lower — fewer moving parts, dependency management via package.json |

-| Ownership cost (annual) | Hosting €10–80/mo + €0–200/yr in premium plugins typically | Hosting €0–25/mo (Vercel free tier covers most sites) + CMS cost if needed |
+| Ownership cost | Hosting plus a few premium plugins per year | Hosting (Vercel free tier covers most marketing sites) plus CMS cost if needed |

-| Developer availability | Very high — WordPress developers are widely available at all price points | High but more expensive — React/Next.js developers command higher rates |
+| Developer availability | Very high — WordPress developers are widely available at all price points | High but more expensive — React and Next.js developers command higher rates |

-When WordPress Is the Right Call
+When WordPress is the right call

 WordPress is the right platform when your team includes non-technical people who need to create and edit content independently — and when your site's complexity doesn't require the performance ceiling that Next.js provides.

-Specifically, choose WordPress when: your marketing team publishes 4+ blog articles per month without developer help; you need a large plugin ecosystem (WooCommerce, Yoast, WPForms, membership tools); your development budget is under €4,000 and you need something live fast; or you have an existing WordPress developer you trust for ongoing maintenance.
+Specifically, choose WordPress when: your marketing team publishes 4+ blog articles per month without developer help; you need a large plugin set (WooCommerce, Yoast, WPForms, membership tools); your development budget is modest and you need something live fast; or you have an existing WordPress developer you trust for ongoing maintenance.

-When Next.js Is the Right Call
+When Next.js is the right call

-Next.js is the right platform when performance is a business-critical metric — in e-commerce where page speed directly affects conversion, in SaaS where application-like behaviour is required, or in markets where Core Web Vitals meaningfully affect SEO performance and ad quality scores.
+Next.js is the right platform when performance is a business-critical metric — in retail where page speed directly affects conversion, in SaaS where application-like behaviour is required, or in markets where Core Web Vitals meaningfully affect SEO performance and ad quality scores.

 Choose Next.js when: you need 95+ Lighthouse scores and passing Core Web Vitals without ongoing optimisation effort; your site has complex interactive behaviour (dashboards, real-time data, user accounts); your team has React developers who will own the codebase long-term; or performance is a competitive differentiator in your market.